ibexa/documentation-user/docs/content_management/create_edit_pages.md

 !!! note

+    Before you add a block that involves products, product types, or product categories, make sure your that your [user role](../permission_management/permissions_and_users.md) has the `Product/View` and `Product type/View` permission.

     Before you add a block that uses results derived from a [Personalization](../personalization/personalization.md) scenario, for example, [Dynamic targeting](block_reference.md#dynamic-targeting-block) or [Recently added block](block_reference.md#recently-added-block), make sure that the scenario is
     [properly configured](../personalization/configure_scenarios.md).